guyguy2001/txircd/INSTALL.md

 The following steps can be done either directly to the system or in a virtualenv.
-Make sure to have setuptools up-to-date, as the version of pyopenssl that will be pulled in will not install with an old version of setuptools.

 Install dependencies:
     pip install -r requirements.txt